-What Strepsils Intensive lozenges are and what they are used for?
+What are Strepsils Intensive lozenges and their purpose?

-The ingredient which makes this medicine work is called flurbiprofen.
-Flurbiprofen belongs to a group of medicines called non-steroidal anti-inflammatory drugs (NSAIDs), which help reduce inflammation (swelling) and pain.
+Strepsils Intensive Lozenges contain an active ingredient called flurbiprofen, which belongs to a group of medicines known as non-steroidal anti-inflammatory drugs (NSAIDs).
+These medications help reduce inflammation and alleviate pain.

-Strepsils Intensive Lozenges are for use in adults and children over 12 years of age to help relieve the symptoms of sore throats, such as soreness, pain and swelling.
+These lozenges are intended for adults and children over 12 years of age to provide relief from symptoms associated with sore throats, such as soreness, pain, and swelling.

 Do not take these lozenges if you:

 - Have or have had a stomach ulcer

 - Are allergic to flurbiprofen, aspirin, other NSAIDs, or any other ingredients listed in Section 6

 - Have experienced gastrointestinal bleeding or perforation while using NSAIDs

 - Have a history of blood clotting problems or bleeding issues after taking NSAIDs